The Catacombs Catacombs Credits Guide

 British Special Effects winners of the American Academy awards (Oscars) and British Academy awards (Baftas), with an Eagle.
 From left to right:

-Johnson has attended several model events at RAF Cosford, Britain, the 2014 convention in Peterborough, Britain, and the 2015 Future Is Fantastic convention.
+Johnson has attended several model events at RAF Cosford, Britain, the 2014 convention in Peterborough, Britain, the 2015 Future Is Fantastic convention and the London:2024 convention.
 He was interviewed on film in The Space: 1999 Documentary (1996).
 He was filmed revisiting Bray Studios in the documentary The Future Was Fantastic (1998-2004).

 Johnson autographed cards for Unstoppable cards (2016), and the Round 2 Eagle Transporter Special Edition (2017).